AzureDevOps3/duffney.github.io/_posts/2017-02-20-AddCredentialsToPowerShellFunctions.md

 Sometimes, you won't want an interactive method of creating credential objects as I just demonstrated.
 Most automation tools such as Jenkins, TeamCity, and Octopus Deploy require a non-interactive method.
 To do this you'll have to create a secure string, which contains the password.
 You then have to pass the secure string and user name to the `System.Management.Automation`'s PSCredential method.
 Sounds a lot more complicated than it is, I assure you.

 The syntax for creating a secure string looks like this `ConvertTo-SecureString “PlainTextPassword” -AsPlainText -Force`.
 Both the `-AsPlainText` and `-Force` parameters are required or you'll receive error messages saying you shouldn't pass plain text into a secure string.
-Reason being, if your PowerShell session is logged, that password would exist in the log.
+The reason being, if your PowerShell session is logged, that password would exist in the log.
 With the secure string created you'll need to pass it to the PSCredential method to create the credential object.
 That syntax looks like this `New-Object System.Management.Automation.PSCredential (“username”, $secpasswd)`.
 In the example below, I'm storing the secure string into a variable called $password and the credential object into a variable $Cred.

 {% highlight powershell %}